Back to blog

 9. Keep a repair path back to the source of truth.

-Caching is reasonable to underengineer only when the contract is small and explicit:
+It is fine to underengineer a cache, but only when the contract is small and stated plainly:

 This value may be 60 seconds stale.